 \end{lemma} \begin{proof} The problem is local.
 We may assume that $X$ is a closed analytic subspace of a bounded pseudo-convex domain $\Omega$ in some $\mathbb{C}^N$.
 By \cref{lma:BK1}, we may assume that there is a decreasing sequence of smooth psh functions $\varphi_k$ on $X$ converging pointwisely to $\varphi$.
 It is obvious that \eqref{eq:ddcmax1} holds for $\varphi_k$ in place of $\varphi$.
-Hence we conclude by \cref{lma:loc1}. \end{proof}
+We conclude using the quasi-Lindel\"of property \cref{thm:qualin} as in \cite[Lemma~4.1]{BT87}. \end{proof}